ssmirr/appdev-chapters/sample_data.md

 ```
 With that information, we can add our first data to the database.
 ```
 user = User.new
 user.username = "Pat"
 user.private = true
 user.comments_count = 0
 user.password = "password"
 user.likes_count = 0
-  users.save
+user.save
 ```
 If we run `rails sample_data we have just created seeded our first user.
 Now we can copy and paste that code as many times as we need to create or users.
 Or we can use a loop.
 ```
 3.times do
   user = User.new